veerbia/TextSQL-Query-Processor/README.md

 # TextSQL-Query-Processor

 TextSQL Query Processor is an asynchronous Python class designed to process both SQL and Web queries.
-Built for the LLM-powered emerging text-to-SQL use case as found in the .
+Built for the LLM-powered emerging text-to-SQL use case in [TextSQL](https://github.com/caesarHQ/textSQL).
 It utilizes the power of Python's asyncio library for concurrent execution of SQL and Web queries, and employs TF-IDF Vectorization and Cosine Similarity for result quality assessment.

 ## Features
 - **Concurrent Query Processing**: The QueryProcessor class concurrently executes SQL and Web queries for a given input text using Python's asyncio library.
 This allows for efficient utilization of resources and faster query results.